mildlygeeky/craft-mgautocomplete/readme.md

 Add the "Autocomplete" field to any element.
 Data entered for the field (across all sections, but respecting locales) will be available via an autocomplete widget on the text field.

+The field can only add autocompletion to fields that have their content in the "craft_content" table.
+If embedded in a Matrix, SuperTable, Neo, or other sub-element fieldtype, it will gracefully degrade to work the same as a normal Plain Text field.

 ## Credits

 * jQuery UI's Autocomplete library (https://jqueryui.com/autocomplete/)